logo dark logo light logo

 Reminiscent of English gardens, English ivy is a vining plant known for its glossy, green leaves that gracefully meander down the sides of hanging planters.
 Give English ivy plenty of room to grow as the vines tend to wind and crawl around the edge of the pot.

-A mature plant has several heart-shaped leaves that are available in several colors, from light green to dark green, plus variegated shades.
+A mature one has several heart-shaped leaves available in several colors, from light green to dark green, plus variegated shades.

 Pitcher plants are a carnivorous hanging plant